HEYE-0/Car/README.md

 1. Project Overview

-This project is a practical assignment for the ENG5220: Real Time Embedded Programming course.
-It aims to develop a small mobile robot equipped with intelligent obstacle avoidance and target-following capabilities.
+This project is a hands-on assignment for the ENG5220: Real-Time Embedded Programming course, with the goal of developing a small mobile robot equipped with advanced intelligent capabilities, including obstacle avoidance and target-following.

-The smart car is designed to navigate complex environments such as earthquake zones and other natural disaster sites.
-With ultrasonic sensors and a camera, it can detect and avoid obstacles in real time.
-Furthermore, it attempts to recognize and follow individuals, making it useful for emergency tasks like material transport.
+The smart car is specifically designed to operate in complex and dynamic environments, such as disaster zones following earthquakes or other natural disasters.
+Using a combination of ultrasonic sensors and a camera, it is capable of detecting and avoiding obstacles in real time, ensuring safe navigation.
+Additionally, the robot features target-following functionality, allowing it to recognize and track individuals.
+This makes it particularly useful for emergency tasks, such as transporting materials or assisting in search and rescue operations.

-In addition to its autonomous functions, the car supports manual control through keyboard or web interface, providing flexibility for high-risk or precision-required environments.
+Beyond its autonomous features, the car also includes manual control options through either a keyboard or a web interface.
+This dual-control capability adds significant flexibility, enabling precise human intervention in high-risk situations or environments where careful maneuvering is required.

-The project is developed on Ubuntu, with core logic in C++ and web interface in Python, balancing real-time performance and scalability.
+The project is developed on the Ubuntu operating system, with the core control logic implemented in C++ for efficiency and real-time performance, while the web interface is built using Python, providing a balance between scalability and ease of user interaction.

 2. Project Structure